Halldór Laxness: Early life

 Halldór Guðjónsson was born in Reykjavík in 1902.
 When he was three, his family moved to the Laxnes farm in Mosfellssveit parish.
-He was brought up and enormously influenced by his grandmother, who "sang me ancient songs before I could talk, told me stories from heathen times and sang me cradle songs from the Catholic era".
+He was brought up and enormously influenced by his grandmother, Guðný Klængsdóttir, who "sang me ancient songs before I could talk, told me stories from heathen times and sang me cradle songs from the Catholic era".
 He started to read books and write stories at an early age and attended the technical school in Reykjavík from 1915 to 1916.
 His earliest published writings appeared in 1916 in Morgunblaðið and in the children's periodical Æskan.
 The same year, two letters-to-the-editor Halldór wrote also appeared in the North American-Icelandic children's newspapers Sólskin, which was published in Winnipeg, Manitoba.
 Laxness then attended and in 1918 graduated from the Reykjavík Lyceum.
 By the time his first novel, Barn náttúrunnar (Child of Nature, 1919), was published he had already begun his travels on the European continent.